st-bert/learn-microservices/modules/communication/slides/6 - Async communication (Spring Cloud Stream).md

             password: guest
 ```

+- `spring.cloud.stream.function.definition`:
+    - **`messageProcessor`**: Defines a function name, `messageProcessor`, which represents the logic that will process incoming messages.
+This function will act as a handler for messages received on the configured input channel.

+- `spring.cloud.stream.bindings`
+    - **`messageProcessor-in-0`**: Configures an input binding (channel) for the `messageProcessor` function.
+        - **`binder`**: Specifies `local_rabbit` as the binder, linking this binding to the custom RabbitMQ configuration.
+        - **`contentType`**: Sets the message format as `application/json`, meaning the incoming messages will be deserialized from JSON.
+        - **`destination`**: Specifies the message queue to listen to, here set to `queue.messages`.
+This queue is where RabbitMQ will forward messages for the `messageProcessor` function to handle.

 ## Trying out the messaging system

-In this section, we will test the microservices together with [LavinMQ](https://lavinmq.com/).
-LavinMQ is an extremely fast Message Broker that handles a large amounts of messages and connections.
-It implements the AMQP protocol and can run on both a single node or a cluster (more details [here](https://github.com/cloudamqp/lavinmq)).
+[LavinMQ](https://lavinmq.com/) is an extremely fast Message Broker that handles a large amounts of messages and connections.
+It implements the AMQP protocol (so that it can transparently replace RabbitMQ) and can run on both a single node or a cluster (more details [here](https://github.com/cloudamqp/lavinmq)).

 ### One publisher, one consumer